Nigerian Women Gele Styles

 Gele (pronounced gay_lay) is a Yoruba term for a woman's head wrap.
 This piece of clothing can be as simple as a scarf-like head-tie or bandana, to being as elaborate as the arched train of a peacock.
 A very sophisticated gele is usually spurned from a fabric made specifically for that purpose.

-Though the wearing of Gele is common-place for women in the Nigerian Culture, the two cultures that's especially noted for wearing the Gele in both its casual and sophisticated form are the Yoruba and Igbo Culture.
-Yoruba women can always be seen at home, in the market, at church, and special occasions, such as, a wedding, birthday, and chieftaincy parties wearing some form of Gele as an accessory with their attire.
+Though the wearing of Gele is common-place for women in the Nigerian Culture, the two cultures that are especially noted for wearing the Gele in both its casual and sophisticated form are the Yoruba and Igbo Culture.
+Yoruba women can always be seen at home, in the market, at church, and on special occasions, such as a wedding, birthday, and chieftaincy parties wearing some form of Gele as an accessory with their attire.

 Types of Gele

-Casual Gele - Gele comes in many different forms.
+Casual Gele: Gele comes in many different forms.
 The very casual ones are usually the ones made out of the same fabric as the outfit being worn.
-It can also be a regular polyester scarf or shawl that can sometimes be worn as an head-tie.
+It can also be a regular polyester scarf or shawl that can sometimes be worn as a head-tie.

 These are imported gele made with the African woman and culture in mind.
 They are usually made in Switzerland and come in both solid colors, with designs or embroideries.

-These are Geles that are made specially for special occasions, such as, traditional weddings, milestone birthday, chieftaincy title celebrations, and other special occasion celebrations.
+These are Geles that are made especially for special occasions, such as traditional weddings, milestone birthday, chieftaincy title celebrations, and other special occasion celebrations.
 Custom-made Geles are usually made with of Aso-Oke, a woven fabric spurned by hand or machine on demand.

 Custom made aso-oke geles are made to the specification of the buyer.
-The design, fabric consistency and color are followed in details.
+The design, fabric consistency and color are followed in detail.
 The result is usually a blend of colorful prints and patterns.
 These colorful print fabrics are then used to make the Gele and Shawl (that drapes over the shoulder, or around the waist), or into the complete outfit which consists of the Gele, Shawl, Buba, and Wrapper.
-The price of custom-made geles is usually more than the ready-made geles.
+The price of a custom-made gele is usually more than a casual gele.